KopterBuzz/NO_UMMHarmonyModTemplate/README.md

 Example:

-.\setup.ps1 -GAME "Nuclear Option" -MODNAME "SampleMod" -DISPLAYNAME "Sample Mod For Nuclear Option"
+.\setup.ps1 -GAME "Nuclear Option" -MODID "SampleMod" -DISPLAYNAME "Sample Mod For Nuclear Option"

 You can also just edit the project template manually if you wish.
 When starting out: Search and Replace: